 Head of Lower School

-Todd Harris has been at Veritas since 2009 when he and his family moved to Oregon from Texas, where he has served for six years as headmaster at Covenant Classical School in Fort Worth.
+Todd Harris has been at Veritas since 2009, when he and his family moved to Oregon from Texas, where he had served for six years as headmaster at Covenant Classical School in Fort Worth.
 Todd is a graduate of Indiana University with a B.A. in Religious Studies.
 After finishing his M.Div. from Westminster Theological Seminary in 1995, he spent a few years studying and pastoring in Amman, Jordan.
 He has also worked as a fifth-grade teacher at a classical school in Delaware and as a youth pastor at a Presbyterian church in Pennsylvania.
-Todd and his wife, Lisa, have four daughters.
-The oldest is a freshman at Wheaton College.
-The rest are students at Veritas.
+Todd and his wife, Lisa, have four daughters; the youngest is in high school at Veritas.